npezzotti/gochat/README.md

 ## WS server event types

-Message published to room user to which user is subscribed User modified a room details
+Message published to a room a user is actively subscribed to Message published to room user to which user is subscribed to, but not active in User subscribed to a room a user is subscribed to and active in